-Michaelmas term: The Three-day (Induction) and Two-Week Project
+Michaelmas term: The Induction and Two-Week Projects

 During the Michaelmas term student will complete two projects.
 The first project is known as the induction project and will lasts three days.
 This project serves as an introduction to the industrial project's component of MET IIB.
 The second project lasts for two weeks and forms the core of the Michaelmas projects.